-We then add more reads to the sampled reads and repeat the calculation.
-This procudere is repeated till we deplete all the reads of a functional genomics experiment.
+We then added more coverage to the sampled coverage and repeated the calculation.
+We repeated this procudere untill we depletes all the reads of a functional genomics experiment.
 The overall process is depicted in Figure 2e.

-2.3 Private information leakage in 24 functional genomics experiment at different coverages comparison (Figure 3).
+2.3 Private information leakage in 24 functional genomics experiments with different coverage

-The pmi values for 24 functional genomics experiments are calculated at different coverages.
-These experiments involve whole genome approaches such as Hi-C, transcriptome-wide assays such as RNA-Seq and targeted assays such as ChIP-Seq of histone modifications and transcription factor binding.
-In addition, the pmi is also calculated for WGS, WES, and SNP-ChIP for
+We calculated pmi values for 24 functional genomics experiments with different coverage.
+The experiments involved whole genome approaches such as Hi-C, transcriptome-wide assays such as RNA-Seq, and targeted assays such as ChIP-Seq of histone modifications and transcription factor binding.
+In addition, we calculated the pmi for WGS, WES, and SNP-ChIP for comparison (Figure 3).

-As expected Hi-C data contains almost as much information as WGS and more information than SNP ChIP arrays.
-WGS data contains more information than Hi-C in the beginning of the sampling process.
-As we sample nucleotides that are between around 1.1 and 10 billion bps, the information content of Hi-C surpasses the WGS data (Figure 3a).
-We speculate that this is due to better genotyping quality of the genomics regions that are in spatial proximity, as Hi-C has a bias of sequencing more reads from those regions.
-As expected, we cannot infer as much information from ChIP-Seq reads (Figure 3b).
-However, surprisingly many of the ChIP-Seq assays such as the ones targeting CTCF and RNAPII contain a great amount of information at low coverages.
-Furthermore, comparison between WES and different RNA-Seq experiments show that none of the RNA-Seq experiments contain as much information as WES, which is due to the fact that RNA-Seq captures reads only from expressed genes in a given cell (Figure 3c).
-The unexpected observation is that more information can be inferred from polyA RNA-Seq data at low coverages compared to WES and total RNA-Seq.
-To be able to make a fair comparison between all these assays, we calculate the mean pointwise mutual information per bp depicted in Figure 3d.
-To do so, we normalized the pmi values by the amount of coverage (k).
-We then averaged it by the number of times (n) we performed sampling on that experiment $(\frac{\sum pmi(S^F(k);S^G)/k}{n})$.
-We found that Hi-C experiments and ChIP-Seq experiments targeting the transcription factor HDGF provide more genotyping information per basepair compared to WGS data (Figure 3d).
+As expected, the Hi-C data contained almost as much information as the WGS data and more information than the SNP ChIP array data.
+The WGS data contained more information than the Hi-C data at the beginning of the sampling process.
+As we sampled nucleotides between 1.1 and 10 billion bps, the information content of the Hi-C data surpassed the WGS data (Figure 3a).
+We speculate that this is due to a higher quality of genotyping of the genomics regions that are in spatial proximity, as Hi-C has a bias of sequencing more reads from those regions.
+As expected, we could not infer as much information from the ChIP-Seq reads (Figure 3b).
+Surprisingly, many of the ChIP-Seq assays such as the ones targeting CTCF and RNAPII contained a large amount of information at low coverage.
+Furthermore, comparison between WES and different RNA-Seq experiments showed that none of the RNA-Seq experiments contained as much information as the WES data; this is due to the fact that RNA-Seq captures reads only from expressed genes in a given cell type (Figure 3c).
+An unexpected observation was that more information could be inferred from polyA RNA-Seq data at low coverage compared to WES and total RNA-Seq data.
+To make a fair comparison between each of these assays, we calculated the mean pmi per base pair depicted in Figure 3d.
+To do so, we normalized the pmi values by the amount of coverage (c).
+We then averaged each by the number of times (n) we performed sampling on that experiment $(\frac{\sum pmi(S^F(c);S^G)/c}{n})$ .
+The Hi-C and ChIP-Seq experiments targeting the transcription factor HDGF provided more genotyping information per base pair compared to the WGS data.
+The RNA-Seq experiments provided the least genotyping information per base pair (Figure 3d).